NGenesis/altspacevr-behaviors/README.md

 | Promise | A promise that resolves to the loaded assets, either as an array or object of named assets depending on the supplied parameters. |

 ## <a name="addAssetLoader">altspaceutil.addAssetLoader</a>
-Registers a handler that will load and construct the specified asset type.
+Registers a handler that will load and construct the specified asset type when [altspaceutil.loadAsset](#loadAsset) or [altspaceutil.loadAssets](#loadAssets) is called.

 ### Parameters
 | Name      | Type                                                                                              | Description |